soorajsunil/Weibull-Tutorial/README.md

 # Weibull-Estimation
-Intuitive explanation for Weibull estimation
+Intuitive explanation on estimating the Weibull pdf function parameters using grid-search algorithm.